zicat/tributary/doc/user_guide.md

 ### Recoverability

 If the channel crash e.g., disk full, source report the exception to the client.
-Because tributary service is stateless, client can switch to other tributary services until this service recover.
+Because tributary service is stateless, client need to switch to other tributary services and switch back after this service recover.

 If the external sink system crash, the sink will roll up to the previous committed RecordsOffset and reconsume records( at least once).
-The crash of some sink systems not affect the others that sink records to theirs healthy external systems.
+The failure of some sink systems not affect others sinking records.

 ## Setting up a tributary service